By Jordan Whitfield 1 min read

 Short-Stack Tactics

-Short stacks often need to push all-in or fold choices.
+Short Stacks often need to push all-in or fold choices.
 Look for spots where your fold equity is high, and consider shoving with strong hands or those that can improve post-flop.

 Using ICM considerations, avoid unnecessary risks when nearing bubbles or critical payout jumps.
 Playing cautiously and selectively becomes more important for short stacks.